adtyn-0/Book-Recommendation-System/README.md

-Here's a concise README template for your collaborative book recommendation system project:

----

 # Collaborative Book Recommendation System

 A collaborative book recommendation system built using Python and Streamlit.
 This system suggests books to users based on preferences, leveraging collaborative filtering techniques to recommend books that similar users have enjoyed.